 The world’s eight richest billionaires own as much as the poorest half of humanity.
 That's 3.5 billion people.
-Oxfam released that figure just before the global elite had their annual shindig in the snow at the World Economic Forum in Davos.
-In last year’s press release, it still took 36 billionaires to equal the wealth of the bottom 50%.
+Oxfam released that figure in January this year, just before the global elite had their annual shindig in the snow at the World Economic Forum in Davos.
+In the previous year’s press release, it still took 36 billionaires to equal the wealth of the bottom 50%.
 If wealth concentration continues at this pace, next year it will only take the arm and a leg of a billionaire to own as much as half the world.

-By that same logic, the previous years were incrementally egalitarian, and you would only need to go back a few decades to reach Equalhalla, that fabled past of fellowship and sharing.
-And possibly a fairly-distributed number of unicorns.
+By that same logic, the previous years were incrementally egalitarian, and you would only need to go back a few decades to reach Equalhalla, a fabled past of fellowship and sharing.
 But history doesn’t work like that.
 Inequality has always existed, and, as this postcard shows, today’s One-Percenters are the Landlords of yesteryear.

 The postcard shows a map of central London, attacked by that staple cartographic monster, the Land Octopus – see also #521.
 On its head is tattooed the term Landlordism, in reality nothing more than a synonym for feudalism, updated for the times – in this case, 1925, the year in which this postcard was published by W.B.
 Northrop.